-Discovery projects must encompass all technical aspects of the investigation from preliminary analysis and technical definition (Phase A/B) through delivery of the data to the PDS and their analysis (the final part of the operations phase, Phase E).
-NASA Handbook NHB 7120.5 Management of Major System Programs and Projects delineates activities, milestones, and products typically associated with each of these phases and may be used as a reference in defining a team's mission approach.
-NASA Handbook 7120.5 is included in the DPL (see Section 6.1.1).
+Discovery projects must encompass all technical aspects of the investigation from preliminary analysis and technical definition (Phase B) through delivery of the data to the PDS and their analysis (the final part of the operations phase, Phase E).
+The document, NPG 7120.5A NASA Program and Project Management Processes and Requirements, delineates activities, milestones, and products typically associated with Formulation and Implementation of projects and may be used as a reference in defining a team's mission approach.
+While NPG 7120.5 does not define subphases, the Office of Space Science has defined Formulation as Phases A and B, and Implementation as Phases C, D, and E. This document is included in the DPL (see Section 6.1.1).
 Mission teams have the freedom to use their own processes, procedures, and methods, and the use of innovative processes is encouraged when cost, schedule, and technical improvements can be demonstrated.

-Each investigation shall have a cost-effective mission assurance program.
+Each Discovery project shall have a cost-effective mission assurance program.
 This program should include a quality assurance program that is consistent with the ISO 9000 series, American National Standard, Quality Systems - Model for Quality Assurance in Design, Development, Production, Installation, and Servicing, ANSI/ASQC Q9001-1994 (see Appendix E).

-Radioisotope Thermoelectric Generators (RTG's) are not permitted on Discovery missions proposed to this AO.
+Radioisotope sources of electrical power, such as Radioisotope Thermoelectric Generators (RTG's), are not permitted on Discovery missions proposed to this AO.
 Other, smaller radioactive sources (such as radioactive heating units or instrument calibration sources) are permitted.
-However, since such usage will require, as a minimum, an environmental assessment (See Environmental Quality Regulations, 40 CFR Parts 1500-1508 in Appendix E, DPL), proposers should minimize the quantity of radioactive material employed.
+However, since such usage will require, as a minimum, an environmental assessment (See Environmental Quality Regulations, 40 CFR Parts 1500-1508 in Appendix E, and DPL), proposers should minimize the quantity of radioactive material employed.
 As a general rule, as the quantity of radioactive material increases, the likelihood increases that an environmental impact statement, with the attendant schedule and cost risks, will be required.